What to Do with Christmas Beads? Make Cute Pokemon Perler Beads!

 Gotta Craft 'Em All!

-Whether you are answering the question "What is the most Christmassy Pokémon?" by building a giant Delibird, or just looking for pikachu perler beads cute patterns to relax with family, perler beads are the perfect activity to keep the holiday spirit alive.
+Whether you are answering the question "What is the most Christmassy Pokémon?" by building a giant Delibird or just looking for Pikachu perler bead patterns to relax with family, perler beads are the perfect activity to keep the holiday spirit alive.

 Don't let your creativity (or your leftover beads) melt away with the snow.
 Grab those red and green buckets, fire up our pixel art converter, and turn those plastic circles into legendary art.